Museums in the 16th Arrondissement of Paris

 Louis Vuitton Foundation architecture

-The foundation also has a restaurant that serves some traditional French dishes and others that change according to the museum’s exhibition.
+The fondation also has a restaurant that serves some traditional French dishes and others that change according to the museum’s exhibition, rotating in tandem with the gallery’s ever-changing special exhibitions.

 Fashion and Costume Museum of the City of Paris